Adzz/ex_ample/README.md

 ```

 This resolver pattern is great groundwork for the architecture of the application as it grows, even if it is overkill right now.

+## My first query

+Now that we have successfully wired up our new app, we need to be able to query for some data.

+Our next challenge will be to implement a new query which will get some data from our database, and expose it in our API.
+Along the way we will learn how Absinthe looks at things, and what we can do about it.

+We will implement a query for all of the addresses we have in our DB, we will know we have successfully implemented the feature when all the tests are green.

+To get started head to the tests in `apps/graphql/test/integration/my_first_query_test.exs` run them with `mix test` to see them fail.
+Then head to `apps/graphql/lib/graphql_web/schema.ex` for hints on how to get going.

+When it passes try booting the server with `mix phx.server` then head to `localhost:4000/graphiql` and try running the query using graphiql.